 Lake Creek United Methodist Church, Pettis County, Missouri, Records, 1844-1976, (C3698)

-Records of the Versailles Mission; Florence District; later Lake Creek District; and the Lake Creek Church, Pettis County, of the Methodist Episcopal, later United Methodist, Church, founded in 1843.
-The material includes histories, minutes and membership, baptism, marriage, and funeral lists.
-Volumes 1 and 2 are in German and volume 3 partially in German.
+The records of the Lake Creek United Methodist Church contain histories, minutes and membership, baptism, marriage, and funeral lists of the Versailles Mission; Florence District; later Lake Creek District; and the Lake Creek Church, Pettis County, of the Methodist Episcopal, later United Methodist, Church, founded in 1843.
+Volumes 1 and 2 are in German and volume 3 is partially in German.

 Letters from Germany and New Orleans to members of the Bauerrichter and Hinricks families in Lewis and Shelby counties comprise the bulk of the collection.
 In German.
 1850s-1900s.